Coexistence modes - Reference

 - To upgrade the entire tenant, omit the identity parameter from the grant command:

 Grant-CsTeamsUpgradePolicy -PolicyName UpgradeToTeams

-The Teams client user experience when using SfB modes
+The Teams client user experience when using Skype for Business modes

-When a user is in any of the Skype for Business modes (SfBOnly, SfBWithTeamsCollab, SfBWithTeamsCollabAndMeetings), all incoming chats and calls are routed to the user’s Skype for Business client.
-To avoid end user confusion and ensure proper routing, calling and chat functionality in the Teams client is disabled when a user is in any of the Skype for Business modes.
-Similarly, meeting scheduling in Teams is explicitly disabled when users are in the SfBOnly or SfBWithTeamsCollab modes, and explicitly enabled when a user is in the SfBWithTeamsCollabAndMeetings mode.
-The functionality to automatically disable chat and calling functionality, as well as enable/disable meeting scheduling based on mode is now generally available.
-For details on the new functionality, see Teams client experience and conformance to coexistence modes.
+When a user is in any of the Skype for Business modes (SfBOnly, SfBWithTeamsCollab, SfBWithTeamsCollabAndMeetings), all incoming chats and calls are routed to the user's Skype for Business client.
+To avoid end-user confusion and ensure proper routing, calling and chat functionality in the Teams client is automatically disabled when a user is in any of the Skype for Business modes.
+Similarly, meeting scheduling in Teams is automatically disabled when users are in the SfBOnly or SfBWithTeamsCollab modes, and automatically enabled when a user is in the SfBWithTeamsCollabAndMeetings mode.
+For details, see Teams client experience and conformance to coexistence modes.

 - Prior to delivery of the automatic enforcement of Teams and Channels, the SfbOnly and SfBWithTeamsCollab modes behave the same.

 |Islands(default)||A user runs both Skype for Business and Teams side by side.
 This user:

 |SfBOnly||A user runs only Skype for Business.
 This user:

 |SfBWithTeamsCollab||A user runs both Skype for Business and Teams side by side.
 This user: